-8.4 Levels of support
+8.4.
+Levels of support

-School-based SEND provision
+8.4.1.
+School-based SEND provision - SEN Support

 Pupils receiving SEND provision will be placed on the school's SEND register.
-These pupils have needs that can be met by the school through the graduated approach.
+These pupils have needs that can be met by the school through reasonable adjustments and/or additional provision at SEN Support level, using a graduated response.
 Where the pupil's needs cannot be adequately met with in-house expertise, staff will consider involving an external specialist as soon as possible.